 Master of Commerce in Management Practice specialising in Trade Law and PolicyPosted on Monday, December 12th, 2011 in Training

-The University of Cape Town’s Graduate School of Business and tralac have teamed up to offer a course that aims to build capacity in African countries to facilitate their integration into the global economy and enhance their trade performance.
-The Masters degree is accredited and awarded by the University of Cape Town.
+The University of Cape Town’s Graduate School of Business (GSB) and tralac have teamed up to offer a course that aims to build capacity in African countries to facilitate their integration into the global economy and enhance their trade performance.
+The Masters of Commerce (MCom) in Management Practice specialising in Trade Law and Policy degree is accredited and awarded by the University of Cape Town.

 The programme adopts an innovative inter-disciplinary approach combining trade law, trade policy and management, to build not only the technical capacity of policymakers and trade experts, but also to enhance the institutional capacity of government departments and other organisations that play an important role in the trade policy process.